Writer / Director

 He has directed several short and medium length documentaries for film and TV.
 In 2015/16 he directed several episodes of the series Club de Cuervos (Club of Crows), and in the U.S. he directed the controversial documentary limited series Cuando Conocí Al Chapo (The Day I Met El Chapo – 2017), both projects produced by Netflix.

 In 2018 he concluded his feature-length documentary Banda, and he shot his second feature film, titled ¡Ánimo Juventud!
-(Go Youth!), to be released in 2020.
+(Go Youth!), released in 2020.